 Instructions

 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps for making these protein pancakes:
+Here are the basic steps for making these pancakes:

 Whisk the eggs, vanilla, stevia, and Greek yogurt, then whisk in the protein powder.
 Whisk patiently and thoroughly until completely smooth and free of lumps, then add the baking powder.
+Protein powder is very drying, so it's best to measure it by weight, as you see me doing in the photo below, and not by volume.

 Heat a nonstick double-burner griddle over medium heat (not higher).
 Spray it with oil.
 Using a 1.5-tablespoon cookie scoop, pour six to eight mounds of the batter into the griddle (or use a large 12-inch nonstick skillet and cook three or four pancakes at a time).
+Cook the pancakes over medium heat until they bubble on top, one minute or even less.
+Flip and cook them for just a few more seconds.

 Remove the pancakes to a plate, add more fat to the skillet if needed, and cook the remaining pancakes.
 Serve immediately.

-Expert Tips
+Recipe Tips

 - It's important to make small pancakes (I use a 1.5-tablespoon cookie scoop, not a 4-tablespoon ice cream scoop) since the batter is thin and spreads out.
 Making them small also helps when it's time to flip them.